zachlatta/hackclub/workshops/dodge/README.md

 (For the sake of readability, I'm only including the changes, and not the entire code up to this point.)

 We'll initialize this variable with the value `false`, because the game is not yet over at the beginning.
 Then we'll set up a conditional in `draw()`, to check if the game is over, in which case we'll run `gameOver()`.
 In the `else` block, we'll put what we've written for gameplay so far.
 Remember to change the body of the conditional that checks for collision.
 We want to update the flag, instead of calling `gameOver()` directly.
-By updating the flag, we're redirecting the `draw()` function to the Game Over screen, so to speak.
+By updating the flag, we're redirecting the `draw()` function to the game over screen, so to speak.

 Great!
 It seems to be working nicely now.
 But how can we allow the player to try again?

 ### Restart Game

-Let's have the user be able to restart the game by clicking the canvas upon seeing the Game Over screen.
+Let's have the user be able to restart the game by clicking the canvas upon seeing the game over screen.

 First, we have to let the user know that this is available to them.
 We'll make use of the `text()` function, and instruct the user to click the canvas to restart the game.
-Let's add a line to the Game Over screen.
+Let's add a line to the game over screen.

 ```js
 function gameOver() {